jesperrix/git-session/session.md

 git commit
 ```

-7. Show the merge:
+7. Visualize the merge you just did:
 ```
 git log --all --graph --decorate

-# Now we created a merge bubble
+# Now you created a merge bubble
 #  master   *---*---*---*---*
 #                \         /
 #  my branch      *---*---*

-# What we wanted were:
+# What you wanted were:
 #  master   *---*---*---*
 #                        \
 #  my branch       -->    *---*---*